 Our team of porters will carry your larger luggage from campsite to campsite, including all food and camping gear.
 Peruvian law strictly enforces the weight our porters may carry.
 You’ll be provided with a duffel bag for the trek, which the porters will transport between campsites.
 You must keep your bag under 6kg/13.5 lbs.
 You will be responsible for carrying your own daypack, which should include snacks, water, sunscreen, extra layers you may need throughout the day, a camera, and other odds and ends you may want.

 Anything specific I should pack?

-Packing for the Inca Trail can be tricky as you must stay under 20kg/44lbs in your larger luggage bag which will be stored at our hotel in Cusco, but then as stated above your Inca Trail duffel bag must be under 6kg/13.5lbs, while still being prepared for a wide range of weather conditions.
+Packing for the Inca Trail can be tricky as you must stay under 20kg/44lbs in your larger luggage bag, which will be stored at our hotel in Cusco, but then as stated above, your Inca Trail duffel bag must be under 6kg/13.5lbs, while still being prepared for a wide range of weather conditions.
 To assist you, we put together a thorough packing list here with plenty of recommendations.
-Feel free to email us with any specific packing related questions—we know you’ll have a couple!
+Feel free to email us with any specific packing-related questions—we know you’ll have a couple!

 What kind of hiking shoes/boots are appropriate for the Inca Trail?

 Ultimately, hiking shoes/boots are a personal choice.
-However, our general recommendation is to go with a sturdy pair of waterproof hiking boots to provide your ankles a little extra support on ascents and descents—sneakers/running shoes are NOT appropriate footwear on the Inca Trail.
-The most important thing to remember is to make sure you’ve worn in your hiking boots before arriving.
+However, our general recommendation is to go with a sturdy pair of waterproof hiking boots to provide your ankles with a little extra support on ascents and descents—sneakers/running shoes are NOT appropriate footwear on the Inca Trail.
+The most important thing to remember is to make sure you’ve worn your hiking boots before arriving.
 Otherwise, you run the risk of painful blisters that could dampen your trek.

 For more information on footwear, please see our Ultimate Guide To Buying Hiking Boots.